 The drivers waited until the next batch of norries arrived before returning, but there was the occasional norry that we met head-on, so we got to see the process of passing.

 The track is so old that it is visibly wavy, and the gaps between joining rails are wide enough make a clackedy-clack at each section.
 There was a passenger train that slowly ran on this line, but that service was discontinued in 2009.

 The whole trip takes an hour, with 20 minutes each way and a 20 minute break at the village.
 At the end an official will ask you to tip the driver.

 The end of the line?

 It has become such a profitable little business that there is talk of relocating it.
-I couldn’t find if that meant that there will be a completely new railway laid for the Phnom Penh-Battambang line, or if they will lay a new bamboo railway track (neither of those ideas make sense).
+I couldn’t find if that meant that there will be a completely new railway laid for the Phnom Penh-Battambang line, or if they will lay a new bamboo railway track (neither of those ideas makes sense).

-I won’t be sad of its demise though as it seems like a celebration of failed infrastructure, and I would gladly prefer to see a functioning passenger train that runs between Battambang and Phnom Penh take its place.
+I won’t be sad about its demise though as it seems like a celebration of failed infrastructure, and I would gladly prefer to see a functioning passenger train that runs between Battambang and Phnom Penh take its place.

 Read more about railways in Cambodia and train travel in Southeast Asia.
 Also see my guide to proposed railways in Southeast Asia and read more train travel.

 You have to admire local enterprise al the same.I have to try getting there before it disappears but I think Captain Kirk of the USS Enterprise will appear there before a railway is built,haha